nualagr/readnreviewed/README.md

 <br>

 ### Materialize Card Heights

 Responsiveness issues arose during development with regard to the Materialize cards on the Wish List page.
-The card height rendered changes depending on the length of the book title and the size of the book cover image.
+The card height rendered differs depending on the length of the book title and the size of the book cover image.
 This is not an issue on a mobile screen as the cards are stacked one on top of the other.
 On tablet and desktop screens, however, the layout becomes distorted.

 ![alt text](documentation/readme-images/uneven-card-heights.png "Screenshot of uneven cards on Wish List page when viewed on a desktop screen.")